 As my regulars will know I like to keep abreast of movements in the brain training game market.
-I’ve reviewed Nintendo DS’s titles from the Dr Kawashima, Lumosity and even some that weren’t specifically designed to improve cognitive functions yet arguably do.
-Christmas before last I subscribed my parents up to Lumosity on the iPads.
+I’ve reviewed Nintendo DS’s titles from the Dr Kawashima, Lumosity and even some that weren’t specifically designed to improve cognitive functions, yet arguably do.
+Christmas before last I subscribed my parents up to Lumosity on the iPad.
 24 months later my dad still plays on a regular basis.
-He up to 99.9% for his age group in every category bar 1 (where he is up to 99.7%!).
-This year I’ll be subscribing them to PEAK instead, because having regularly used it on my phone to kill time whilst in transit (or on the throne) for the best part of a year I genuinely think the new kid on the block wipes the floor with Lumosity.
+He’s up to 99.9% for his age group in every category bar 1 (where he is up to 99.7%!).
+This year I’ll be subscribing them to PEAK instead, because having regularly used it on my phone to kill time whilst in transit (or on the throne) for the best part of a year I genuinely think the (relatively) new kid on the block wipes the floor with Lumosity.

 All the major players tend to include a core set of “classic” brain training games that are clearly inspired by neurological tests that have been around for many decades e.g. Go/NoGo, Stroop, N-back etc. Unlike their rivals who seem to be happy with the basic versions, PEAK seems to continually evolve each game by adding a twist or making each game a little bit tougher.